le-oasis/SQL_Basic/README.md

 # SQL_Basic

-Hello World
+Hello World, Welcome To The Oasis.

-In this tutorial, we will introduce you to a PostgreSQL sample database that you can use for learning and practicing PostgreSQL.
+* In this tutorial, we will introduce you to a PostgreSQL sample database that you can use for learning and practicing PostgreSQL.
 We will use the DVD rental database to demonstrate the features of PostgreSQL.